Click 3D map to enlarge, click again to zoom

 Elsdon Camp to Porirua Station: 40 mins, 3 km

 Turn right (south) along Raiha St and after about 200m (beyond the intersection with Makaro St), immediately past number 41A and next to the 70 kph signs, turn left up the bank into the Raiha Walkway.
 This passes to the north side of a long line of pine trees.
 When it ends turn left a bit along a driveway (Heriot Dr) that serves Te Wānanga Aotearoa, a modern building with a tall carved pou (Māori pole) outside it.
 Turn right into Hagley St and across the roundabout and busy Tītahi Bay Rd.
-The railway station is in precisely the direction you are traveling (east), but there is a shopping mall and a jumble of buildings in the way.
+The railway station is in precisely the direction you are travelling (east), but there is a shopping mall and a jumble of buildings in the way.
 It the North City mall is open, it is quickest to enter that, get to the ground floor and keep going east, making sure to avoid the left branch when it divides near the end.
 You will now find the New World supermarket at your left when you exit and Station Road beyond that.
 Alternatively, go round the damn mall by walking right along Tītahi Bay Rd.

 3. Porirua to Paekākāriki: 6 hrs, 23.5 km (maps 83, 82)